 When you hear the word "Celtic" today in the U.S., it is mostly thrown about to sell something Irish or Scottish, a music CD or festival.
 The noun "Celt" or adjective "Celtic" is more precisely used to apply to people, places or things where there is a link to a Celtic language.
 More broadly it refers to the cultures of the places where those languages have been found.

 The French government has never included questions about languages in its census so until recent times when some fairly reliable surveys have been taken, it has been difficult to know exactly how many people spoke Breton at any given period of history.

-Image is everything, and this has to do with why Bretons at a certain period in history decided they must speak French and spare their children knowledge of the Breton language.
+Image is everything, and this has to do with why Bretons at a certain period in history decided they must speak French and discourage their children from learning the Breton language.

-But parents firmly believed that social and economic progress for their kids was dependent on mastering French and abandoning Breton.
+But parents firmly believed that social and economic progress for their children was dependent on mastering French and abandoning Breton.